henrythasler/henrythasler.github.io/_posts/2020-01-23-tilebuffer.md

 The filesize increases by around 1% between a buffer size of 0 and 256.
 So, if in doubt, increase the buffer.
 It will not cost you much.

-You should always use a small buffer around your vector tiles to ensure compatibility with all rendering frameworks.
+You should always use a minimum buffer around your vector tiles to ensure compatibility with all rendering frameworks.

 I suggest the following: